A Local’s Guide to the Best Things to Do in Coupeville Washington.

 Booktok fans will love visiting our indie bookstore on the Coupeville waterfront.
 Kingfisher Bookstore is a two story bookstore with many books to browse and choose from.

 Do you have little ones?
-Bring them to Sunday Storytime every Sunday morning at 10 AM to listen to one of the bookstore employees read an exciting children’s story, and then they can create do an arts and craft activity following the story.
+Bring them to Sunday Storytime every Sunday morning at 10 AM to listen to one of the bookstore employees read an exciting children’s story, and then they can participate in an arts and craft activity following the story.

 Want to know what story they are reading ahead of time?
 Check out their Instagram account the night before to watch a silly video of them introducing the book that they will be reading on Sunday.